bitsacm/sig_tracker/README.md

 # SIG Tracker
 *In house application for tracking SIG progress and feedback.*

-The Project Name is 'sig_tracker'. 'sig' is the app name.
+The name of the project is sig_tracker and the name of the app is main

 ## How to run?
 ###Setting up the Development Environment